 @qlintinclude tag is followed by a list of rules that must be run

-on the file, even if they have been ignored at the workspace or module level.
-In the below
+on the file, even if they have been ignored at the repository or module level in

 @qlintinclude tag overrules the ignored

 ASSIGN_RESERVED_WORD rule due to

 @qlintsuppress, it is possible to force inclusion of all rules using the keyword